Honorary fellows

 Nominate an Honorary Fellow

-Any member may submit a nomination at any time throughout the year to be considered by the Nominations Committee for recommendation to the Board of Trustees.
+Any member may submit a nomination at any time throughout the year to be considered by the Nominations Committee for recommendation to the Board of Trustees although for consideration in 2025 nominations must be received by the closing date, Friday 12 September 2025.

 For more information, please get in touch with our Governance team using the contact details on this page.